SpiDher/Team_1/learnify/ai/README.md

     ]
 }

--used data schema to help prevent the output from going out of structure as it might cause the quiz to fail schema Used:
+- used data schema to help prevent the output from going out of structure as it might cause the quiz to fail schema Used:
 "response_schema": content.Schema(
     type = content.Type.OBJECT,